 • A new DESN station on the 230 kV circuits between Wallaceburg and Dover Centre Township.
 In terms of the bulk impact, this would facilitate the flow of Sarnia/Scott generation to supply the growing greenhouse loads in Dresden and the Windsor-Essex region.
 This option would take advantage of the sustainment savings from replacing the N5K circuit, which is reaching end of life by 2025, and also expedite the timeline by utilizing the existing right of way.
 However, the transformers at Wallaceburg TS were replaced in 2014, which could result in stranded assets were they to be replaced in such quick succession.
 Overall, the timing and substantive costs for this option are prohibitive solely for a load connection solution and so this option was not considered for further assessment.
-However, this option does present bulk system benefits, and so should be further considered in the West of London bulk study.
+However, this should be considered during the design and implementation of potential West of London bulk study recommendations.